-The school board will only receive communication in writing and only if the appropriate channels of communication stated here were followed.
+NOTE - The school board will only receive communication in writing and only if the appropriate channels of communication stated here were followed.
+Emails may be sent to the Head of School that will then be sent to the school board.